What can I learn from 2017 and what are my personal and teaching resolutions for 2018?

 Having been a lifelong pleaser, it is hard to say ‘no’.
 This is my 50th year, the year I learn to say ‘no’ politely and firmly!

 Having to battle for the needs of my dyslexic son seems to have awakened my inner tiger.
 A number of times last year, I was accused of being ‘aggressive’.
-Yes, I can be fierce, how can I channel this energy better??
+Yes, I can be fierce, how can I channel this energy or power, this force.

 - Perhaps there was a point where I should have said ‘no’ much sooner.